appium/appium-xcuitest-driver/docs/execute-methods.md

 title: Execute Methods
 ---

 Beside of standard W3C APIs the driver provides the below custom command extensions to execute platform specific scenarios.
-Use the following source code example snippets order to invoke them from your client code:
+Use the following source code examples in order to invoke them from your client code:

 ```java
 // Java 11+